-Preferably wait until the last flight of shrooms has been dried before you grind them.
+Preferably, wait until the last flight of shrooms has been dried before you grind them.
 Grind them into fine powder.
 This works best using a coffee grinder.
-Because the different parts of the Magic Mushrooms can differ in potency, it’s important to mix everything well to ensure a constant potency when microdosing Magic Mushrooms.
+Because the different parts of the psilocybin mushrooms can differ in potency, it’s important to mix everything well to ensure a constant potency when microdosing magic mushrooms.

 NOTE: Remember to remove the weight of an empty capsule from the total weight.
 With most scales, you do it by placing an empty capsule on the scale and pressing “tare”.
 The scale will then not count the weight of the capsule.

-Once you have determined your sweet spot, you can fully get started with microdosing Magic Mushrooms and prepare a larger amount of capsules.
+Once you have determined your sweet spot, you can fully get started with microdosing psilocybin mushrooms and prepare a larger amount of capsules.
 If you don’t feel like tinkering with it for a long time, you can use a capsule machine.